Askrion/stateark/README.md

 **Never explain your project to an AI twice.**

 Your chat is a workspace, not an archive.
 StateArk turns a working session into a versioned, portable project state that any new chat can pick up.
+Open terminal and write:

 ```bash
 npx stateark